Trump and the Fate of the 30% Solar Tax Credit in 2025

 Is 2025 a Good Time to Go Solar?

-If you’ve been considering going solar but not yet signed a contract, right now is absolutely the best time.
-Material to build projects is mostly sitting in warehouses on a pre-tariff basis and there’s a high probability the project will qualify for the full 30% solar tax credit.
+If you’ve been considering going solar but not yet signed a contract, right now is absolutely the best time to lock in your home’s full savings potential.
+Material to build projects is mostly sitting in warehouses on a pre-tariff basis and there’s still time to qualify for the full 30% solar tax credit.
 Although interest rates are stubbornly high, they likely won’t be substantially lowered in 2025.
 If they’re lowered in the future solar loans can easily be refinanced.
 And, your utility won’t be slowing down their rate increases anytime soon.

 Let a solar.com Energy Advisor develop a proposal for you and work with local contractors to competitively price your project.
 Get started today with no obligation so you’re ready to claim your tax credit.